 If I receive a letter of admission (German: Zulassungsbescheid) which I would like to accept but I cannot be in Berlin/Wildau at the enrolment day (e.g. as I am still waiting for my student visa to be granted).
 What should I do?

-Please contact the Student Affairs department of Technische Hochschule Wildau—University of Applied Sciences (German: Sachgebiet für Studentische Angelegenheiten) via email.
+Please contact the DEpartment of Admission and Examinations of Technische Hochschule Wildau—University of Applied Sciences (German: Sachgebiet für Immatrikulation und Prüfungen) via email.
 Please do so immediately upon receipt of the letter of admission!

 The students office is your contact regarding all issues related to admission and enrollment.